leske42/Git-workshop-piscine-/README.md

 `git rm` for this.
 So if, for example, you have previously did: `git add *`, then `rm a.out`, you have to `git rm a.out` too, otherwise it will still be part of the commit.

+Try the following: go to one of your git repositories.
+Do `touch abc`, `git add abc`, `rm abc` and then check what `git status` tells you.

 #### Git commit
 Using `git commit` means: you ask git to make a snapshot of your project in its current state.
 This is a very useful feature, since some changes you make to the code can potentially mess up your project - and then you can see where it went wrong, and even return to an old commit.
 You can use `git log`